 A native New Yorker, Stephen Grimaldi remembers seeing the rise of homelessness as a child, and how his working-class and poor neighbors worked hard only to barely stay ahead of eviction.
 The desire to do something about this impacted him, but it was when his own family fell into financial difficulty as a teenager that he realized how hard ‘climbing out’ of poverty was.
 Motivated and compelled to develop solutions to food insecurity and living within such limited means, Stephen studied Political Science and Journalism as an undergraduate.
 His aim was to tell his and others’ stories within a policy context to create sustainable solutions for those struggling to make ends meet.
 Later, Stephen entered the Masters in Social Work program at CUNY Hunter.
 His first year placement was at Yorkville Common Pantry, the largest single-site food pantry in New York.
 After being a homeless outreach worker and then Social Services Director for a housing organization in New York, Stephen served as the Shelter Director at Lenox Hill Neighborhood House, a large settlement house in Manhattan.
 He then became Deputy Executive Director of Urban Pathways, a social service and low-income housing provider for the formerly homeless in New York City, where his duties included promoting and maintaining quality programming, supervising agency-wide operations, and fundraising.

 In 2008, Stephen returned to Yorkville Common Pantry as Executive Director, helping to rebrand the organization as New York Common Pantry in 2012.
-Working alongside the senior team and Board of Directors, he has led the organization as it’s grown to serve the entire city, with four fixed sites and 200 partner sites across four of the five boroughs.
-He believes that impactful, effective programming must be goal-oriented and efficient, while promoting dignity and maximizing self-sufficiency using holistic and comprehensive approaches.
-Stephen is responsible for implementing policies and procedures and coordinating all fundraising activity to promote diversification and innovation.
-He represents the Pantry at the city, state, and national level on issues impacting the people it serves, and was elected to the Food Bank for New York City’s Strategy Council in 2014, after serving on its Advisory Council for four years.
-Stephen Grimaldi is a Licensed Master Social Worker (LMSW).
-He has completed all but his dissertation on his Ph.D. in Social Welfare at the CUNY Graduate Center.
+Working alongside the senior team and Board of Directors, he has led the organization as it has grown to serve the entire city, with four brick and mortar and 200 mobile/partner sites.
+He believes the work of New York Common Pantry should be impactful, goal-oriented, efficient, and promote dignity and health while maximizing self-sufficiency using holistic, comprehensive and innovative approaches.
+He represents the Pantry at the city, state, and national level on issues impacting the people it serves, and is currently a member of The Roundtable: Allies for Food Access as well as the Innovative Capacity Coordination Group through the Mayor’s Office of Food Policy.